cfpb/grad-path/README.md

 In rough order of importance:

-- Header and footer need a basic design with a simple configuration mechanism so that they can be customized without altering source files.
+- [x] Header and footer need a basic design with a simple configuration mechanism so that they can be customized without altering source files.
-  - OpenGraph properties also need some sensible defaults and configurability.
+  - [ ] OpenGraph properties also need some sensible defaults and configurability.
+    - Mostly done, just need a default image
-- Icons have temporary placeholder text; need to be replaced with their actual SVG code.
+- [x] Icons have temporary placeholder text; need to be replaced with their actual SVG code.
+- [ ] CostsGroup issues:
-- May need to delay init of CostsGroup, and they are currently not closable once opened.
+  - [x] Need to delay init of CostsGroup
+  - [ ] They are currently not closable once opened
-- Set `return_user` context to bypass intro if user is returning via personal URL.
+- [ ] Use JS to bypass intro if user is returning via personal URL.
-- Eliminate requests for Avenir Next (coming from cf-typography).
+- [ ] Eliminate requests for Avenir Next (coming from cf-typography).
-- Provide a simple Docker container for easy deployment.
+- [ ] Provide a simple Docker container for easy deployment.
-- Eliminate feedback forms, or are they useful as placebo "questions for reflection"?
+- [ ] Eliminate feedback forms, or are they useful as placebo "questions for reflection"?
-- Optimize hero image and serve different sizes to different viewports.
+- [ ] Optimize hero image and serve different sizes to different viewports.
-- The specific `npm run scripts` and `npm run styles` commands don't put their results in the correct folder.
+- [ ] The specific `npm run scripts`, `styles`, and `templates` commands don't put their results in the correct folder.
-- `npm run watch` doesn't watch enough files to be useful.
+- [ ] `npm run watch` doesn't watch enough files to be useful.

 ## Getting help